fixing Navigation & increasing Revenue

 User Testing and Interviews

-We gathered and synthesized information from internal workshops & user interviews using Marvin AI to create our own repository of information were we could leverage and ask our AI questions about our customers.
+We gathered and synthesized information from internal workshops & user interviews, using Marvin AI to create our own repository, where we could leverage it to ask our AI questions about our customers.

 Stakeholder and Customer Insights